codingstart0/best_practise/JS/short_test/README.md

 4. git checkout -b shtest#
    in "/short_test" direction create new branch ant switch to it, saty in "/short_tes"t dir.

-5. mkdir shtest#
+5. mkdir shTest#
    create new direction

-6. cp index.html style.css script.js shtest#/
+6. cp index.html style.css script.js shTest#/
    copy existing files template to this new direction

-7. git add shtest#
+7. git add shTest#
    stage the progress of the project in shtest# branch, MAKE SHURE your are on "/short_test" direction

 8. git commit -m "shTest##Add.."
    leave a mesage for your project progress

-9. git push origin shtest#
+9. git push origin shTest#

 10. cdbest
     go to "best_practice" repo